puncsky/system-design-and-architecture/en/80-relational-database.md

 ---
+slug: 80-relational-database
+id: 80-relational-database
 layout: post
 title: "Intro to Relational Database"
 date: 2018-10-18 23:19
 comments: true
 categories: system design
 language: en
+abstract: The relational database is the default choice for most storage use cases, by reason of atomicity, consistency, isolation, and durability.
+How is consistency here different from the one in CAP theorem?
+Why do we need 3NF and DB proxy?
 references:
   - https://www.puncsky.com/blog/2016-02-13-crack-the-system-design-interview
 ---

 Relational database is the default choice for most storage use cases, by reason of ACID (atomicity, consistency, isolation, and durability).
-One tricky thing is "consistency" -- it means that any transaction will bring database from one valid state to another, which is different from Consistency in [CAP theorem](/notes/2018-07-24-replica-and-consistency).
+One tricky thing is "consistency" -- it means that any transaction will bring database from one valid state to another, which is different from Consistency in [CAP theorem](2018-07-24-replica-and-consistency).

 ## Schema Design and 3rd Normal Form (3NF)